GreenArmy18/Tic-Tac-Toe-Kivy/README.md

 ```bash
 pip install Kivy
 ```

-- Install JDK for Python, like Visual Studio Code or PyChram.
+- Install IDE for Python, like Visual Studio Code or PyChram.
 - Enter the code and run!

+- Or, you can just install the lastest version of the game, from [here](https://github.com/GreenArmy18/Tic-Tac-Toe-Kivy/releases/latest)!

 ## Usage